NashOpt - A Python Library for Computing Generalized Nash Equilibria: Game-Theoretic Control

-The predicted trajectories $\{x_k,y_k,u_k\}$ in~\eqref{eq:mpc-problem} satisfy \eqref{eq:linear-system} over the prediction horizon $k=0,\ldots,T$, with initial condition $x_0=x(t)$ and $u_{-1}=u(t-1)$.
+The predicted trajectories $\{x_k,y_k,u_k\}$ in~\eqref{eq:mpc-problem} satisfy the dynamic equations~\eqref{eq:linear-system} over the prediction horizon $k=0,\ldots,T$, with initial condition $x_0=x(t)$ and $u_{-1}=u(t-1)$.
 Note that each agent optimizes the sequence of input increments $\Delta u_i$ and the slack variable $\epsilon_i$, so that constraints on inputs, input increments, and slacks are local to each agent, while output constraints are shared among all agents, each one softening them with possibly different slacks $\epsilon_i$.
+Hence, the resulting game-theoretic MPC problem is the GNE problem of finding sequences $\{\Delta u_i^\star\}_{i=1}^N$ (and slacks $\{\epsilon_i^\star\}_{i=1}^N$) optimizing~\eqref{eq:mpc-problem} for all agents $i=1,\ldots,N$ simultaneously.
+In a receding-horizon fashion, only the first inputs $u_i(t)=u_i(t-1)+\Delta u_{i,0}^\star$ are applied for $i=1,\ldots,N$, and the entire procedure is repeated at $t+1$.

 The number of constraints in each agent's problem~\eqref{eq:mpc-problem} can be reduced by imposing the constraints only on a shorter constraint horizon of $T_c<T$ steps.
 This can be especially useful when $T$ is large but we want to limit the number of Lagrange multipliers and binary variables involved in the MILP reformulation~\eqref{eq:GNE-MIP} of the GNEP, in which we remove $p$, $\sigma$, and the objective function~\eqref{eq:PWA_game_cost}, as we are only interested in computing the GNE of the noncooperative MPC problem.